Magnon influence on the superconducting density of states in superconductor$-$ferromagnetic-insulator bilayers: Introduction

-Some aspects of back influence of magnons on superconducting state have already been investigated.
-For example, a possible realization of the magnon-mediated superconductivity in F/S hybrids has been proposed \cite{Rohling2018,Fjaerbu2019,Erlandsen2019,Thingstad2021,Maeland2023,Gong2023}.
-At the same time, the influence of magnons via the magnetic proximity effect on the superconducting DOS practically has not yet been studied, although the electron-magnon interaction and influence of this interaction on the DOS in ferromagnetic metals have been investigated long ago \cite{Auslender1985,Appelbaum1969}.
-Here we consider how the effects of electron-magnon interactions in FI/S thin-film hybrids manifest themselves in the superconducting DOS and quasiparticle spectra of the superconductor.
+Some aspects of back influence of magnons on the superconducting state have already been investigated.
+For example, a possible realization of the magnon-mediated superconductivity in F-S hybrids has been proposed \cite{Rohling2018,Fjaerbu2019,Erlandsen2019,Thingstad2021,Maeland2023,Gong2023}.
+At the same time, the influence of magnons via the magnetic proximity effect on the superconducting DOS practically has not yet been studied, although the electron-magnon interaction and influence of this interaction on the DOS in ferromagnetic metals were investigated long ago \cite{Auslender1985,Appelbaum1969}.
+Here we consider how the effects of electron-magnon interactions in FI-S thin-film hybrids manifest themselves in the superconducting DOS and quasiparticle spectra of the superconductor.
 It is found that the magnon-mediated electron spin-flip processes cause the interaction and mixing of the spin-split bands resulting in their reconstruction, which is especially important near the edge of the superconducting gap.
-We demonstrate that the classical BCS-like Zeeman-split shape of the superconducting DOS can be strongly modified due to the electron-magnon interaction and this modification is temperature-dependent.
-The influence of magnons on the temperature dependence of the Zeeman splitting of the DOS and relevance of our findings to existing and future experiments are also discussed.
+We demonstrate that the classical BCS-like Zeeman-split shape of the superconducting DOS can be strongly modified due to the electron-magnon interaction and this modification is temperature dependent.
+The influence of magnons on the temperature dependence of the Zeeman splitting of the DOS and the relevance of our findings to existing and future experiments are also discussed.

 The paper is organized as follows.
 In Sec.~\ref{system} we describe the system under consideration and the Green's functions formalism taking into account magnon self-energies.
 In Sec.~\ref{spectra} the modifications of the quasiparticle spectra in the superconductor due to the electron-magnon coupling are discussed.
 In Sec.~\ref{DOS} we study signatures of the electron-magnon interaction in the Zeeman-split superconducting DOS and their temperature dependence.
 Our conclusions are summarized in Sec.~\ref{conclusions}.
+Technical details of the derivation of the Green's functions are provided in Appendix A, and Appendix B is devoted to the discussion of the influence of thermal magnons on the Zeeman splitting of the DOS.